19 Dec Top 21 Best Anime School Girls [2021]

 She should be, as she was created specifically for it.
 But you know what is unfair?
 The author throws in a hard gap moe factor by giving her character really interesting interactive traits.

 I mean, this gal (pun intended) can even cook your daily bento to Nadeshiko-like levels if she ever wants to.
-Get a comprehensive interaction once, and she will completely change your perspective forever.

-8. Kaname Chidori (Full Metal Panic! series)
+8. Kaname Chidori (Full Metal Panic!
+Series)

 The OG super tough (high) school girl.
 Kaname has gone through a lot of really bad shit, and if you are familiar with the series, you know that it’s not just the typical social fanfare that we are talking about.

-True, this actually makes her feel a bit too superhuman, which might suspend disbelief for more recent viewers/readers of the series.
 But for the love of thy holy Goddess Eris, she is a freaking whispered, so she isn’t exactly normal either.
 Her tsukkomi powers, though, that can be as unbelievably superhuman as it can ever get.

 7. Chihaya Ayase (Chihayafuru)

-Teenagers are beings of trial and error.
-In fact, the term “the errors of the youth” is directly attributed to this largely experimental age level.
 Chihaya, while absolutely badass with both her skill and passion for karuta, is just the same as other school girls of her age, still figuring things out.

 Each step that she learns is a valuable moment for her audience, as this bona fide school girl continually treads into the direction that she believes is the only way for her, much to the slight chagrin of Mashima.